 The church is very impressive.
 I loved the gothic columns, but my favorite thing about the inside of Notre Dame is the stained glass windows, which are stunning.
 If you are a fan of stained glass, you should also visit the nearby Saint Chappelle.

-After spending a little time inside, you should head up to the top for one of the best views in Paris.
-While there are a lot of steps to the top, you shouldn’t be intimated.
+After spending a little time inside, head up to the top for one of the best views in Paris.
+While there are a lot of steps to the top, don’t be intimated.
 You don’t have to do all the stairs at once, there are some scenic breaks built in.
 There is no elevator.
 And also no toilets so go before you start the climb.

 Tickets to Go to the Top of Notre Dame Paris

 When we went, there was a line on the south side of the church to climb the stairs.
-We arrived at about 10 am on a Sunday and ended up waiting about an hour.
+We arrived at about 10 am on a Sunday and ended up waiting for about an hour.
 When I saw the line, I was tempted to skip it, but Russell insisted we wait.
 I am glad we did.
 They would let groups of 20 or so enter about every 10 minutes, so the line would move a lot and then be completely stopped for a bit.

 Luckily, now you can purchase a time entry ticket (€10 as of 3/14/18) for the Notre Dame climb through the mobile app “jefile.”
 You need to book the ticket the same day you want to go.
 I would recommend doing this early as it will sell out.
 Don’t count on it being quiet even if you are visiting Paris in November.
 If you have the Paris Pass, the ticket to climb is included, but you still need to book a time slot.
 If you plan on doing a lot of sightseeing during your visit to Paris, you should consider getting the Paris Card so that you can get access to over 60 top attractions for one price.
 You can find more information about the Paris Pass here.